 Having said that, its an easy drive from Maribor or Ljubljana.

 From Ljubljana, why not take the A1 towards Maribor and turn off for Ptuj (A4).
 Perhaps spend a night in charming Ptuj before heading onwards to Ormož (route 2).
 Then take route 230 towards Ljutomer.
 In between is the Jeruzalem Krajinski Park.
 Look for the signs to Jeruzalem on the right (pass through Svetinje).

 You can also enter from the eastern side as well along route 726.
 From Maribor you can also enter from Ljutomer (take E653) then south on route 230.

 Of course if you don't have a car, please email us to arrange a transfer!

 THE BELI PINOT (white)

+Numerous small producers bottle wine from their own vineyards, but the two large centers of viticulture are Ljutomer and Ormož.
 As in Haloze to the west, white wines are the traditional product of this area, but some producers also achieve outstanding results with red wines, most notably the Modri Pinot.

-All its wines like the Riesling achieve excellent quality, but the Beli Pinot can be regarded as the champion of champions.
-Jeruzalem-Ormoz is also famous for its Sipon, an acid-rich wine with a noble bouquet; some ampelographers believe that the grapevine is autochthonous to this area. .
+All wines produced like the Riesling achieve excellent quality, but the Beli Pinot can be regarded as the champion of champions.
+Jeruzalem-Ormož is also famous for its Sipon, an acid-rich wine with a noble bouquet; some ampelographers believe that the grapevine is autochthonous to this area. .